Mozilla LDAP C SDK Programmer's Guide

 Specifying the Attributes to Retrieve

-• To return all attributes in an entry, pass NULL as the attrs argument.
+argument. - To return all attributes in an entry, pass

-• To return none of the attributes from an entry, pass LDAP_NO_ATTRS as the attrs argument.
+argument. - To return none of the attributes from an entry, pass

 Note that if you plan to sort the results on your client (see Sorting the Search Results), you need to return the attributes that you plan to use for sorting.
 For example, if you plan to sort by email address, make sure that the mail attribute is returned in the search results.